datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 [🏠 Back to Table of Contents](#table-of-content)

-## 7. quarkus:dev and Hot reloading
+## 7. quarkus:dev and Hot Reloading

 ✅ **Step 7a: Begin dev**